 Recommendations regarding classification, diagnosis, and management of hypertensive disorders (including preeclampsia) are available from the American College of Obstetricians and Gynecologists (ACOG ).

-Chronic: BP is high before pregnancy or before 20 wk gestation.
+Chronic: BP is high before pregnancy or before 20 weeks gestation.
 Chronic hypertension complicates about 1 to 5% of all pregnancies.

-Gestational: Hypertension develops after 20 wk gestation (typically after 37 wk) and remits by 6 wk postpartum; it occurs in about 5 to 10% of pregnancies, more commonly in multifetal pregnancy.
+Gestational: Hypertension develops after 20 weeks gestation (typically after 37 weeks) and remits by 6 weeks postpartum; it occurs in about 5 to 10% of pregnancies, more commonly in multifetal pregnancy.

 Risk of fetal mortality or morbidity increases because of decreased uteroplacental blood flow, which can cause vasospasm, growth restriction, hypoxia, and abruptio placentae.
-Outcomes are worse if hypertension is severe (systolic BP ≥ 160, diastolic BP ≥ 110 mm Hg, or both) or accompanied by renal insufficiency (eg, creatinine clearance < 60 mL/min, serum creatinine > 2 mg/dL [> 180 μmol/L]).
+Outcomes are worse if hypertension is severe (systolic BP ≥ 160 mm Hg, diastolic BP ≥ 110 mm Hg, or both) or accompanied by renal insufficiency (eg, creatinine clearance < 60 mL/min, serum creatinine > 2 mg/dL [> 180 μmol/L]).

 BP is measured routinely at prenatal visits.
 If severe hypertension occurs for the first time in pregnant women who do not have a multifetal pregnancy or gestational trophoblastic disease, tests to rule out other causes of hypertension (eg, renal artery stenosis, coarctation of the aorta, Cushing syndrome, SLE, pheochromocytoma) should be considered.